Continually Updated Clinical Reference

 Eating disorders

-Anorexia and bulimia nervosa are relatively rare in the context of mental retardation, particularly moderate to severe mental retardation, but mental retardation is a predisposing factor for other eating disorders such as pica and rumination.
+Anorexia and bulimia nervosa are relatively rare in the context of ID, particularly moderate to severe ID, but ID is a predisposing factor for other eating disorders such as pica and rumination.
 The ingestion of nonnutritive substances, pica, and the regurgitation and rechewing of food, rumination, occur with greater frequency as the severity of cognitive disability increases.
 When these behaviors are a focus of clinical attention, the diagnoses should be considered.

-Table 1, which appears in the Expert Consensus Guidelines series, “Treatment of Psychiatric and Behavioral Problems in Mental Retardation," lists stressors that may trigger problems in individuals who are mentally retarded.
-A complete evaluation and an individualized treatment plan require attention to the possible short-term and long-term stressors that may be triggering or exacerbating psychiatric disorders or behavioral problems in persons with mental retardation.
+Table 1 lists stressors that may trigger problems in individuals who are intellectually disabled.
+A complete evaluation and an individualized treatment plan require attention to the possible short-term and long-term stressors that may be triggering or exacerbating psychiatric disorders or behavioral problems in persons with intellectual disability.

 Development landmarks (eg, going into puberty, achieving majority)